tytydraco/yessleep/out/Do_not_trust_them.md

 "At least get your ass here to get it loaded smh" was his response, Not exactly unexpected though.
 So I took an empty pendrive and left my house.

-The road to my friend's house was 15 minutes by walking , I didn't have a vehicle if that wasn't obviously.
+The road to my friend's house was 15 minutes by walking , I didn't have a vehicle if that wasn't obvious.
 It was only a 10 min walk if I took the short-cut through the Central park , So that's what I did.

 When I was going through the park , Some weirdo in dark clothes wearing a U-shaped necklace approached me.
 He started babbling about some supernatural creatures and some "new world"